Fits the compiled WHAM model using TMB::MakeADFun and

 $repList of derived quantity estimates (see examples)

-$sdrepParameter estimates (and standard errors if do.sdrep=TRUE)
+$sdrepParameter estimates (and standard errors if

-$peelsRetrospective analysis (if do.retro=TRUE)
+do.sdrep=TRUE)$peelsRetrospective analysis (if

-$osaOne-step-ahead residuals (if do.osa=TRUE)
+do.retro=TRUE)$osaOne-step-ahead residuals (if

 Standard residuals are not appropriate for models with random effects.
 Instead, one-step-ahead (OSA) residuals